Your in-progress project demonstration “assignment” is intended to be relatively short and informal. It’s a mechanism to:

 What to Prepare

 - If this is your demo for Sprint 1, describe your community partner, their mission, and the purpose for your project.
 During the first demo, expect to tell the audience details about what the desired app will do, and remember to give a brief overview again in subsequent sprint demos.
+If you are starting up where another team left off, you should talk about what you have learned about the state of the project and the user requirements so far.
+It is perfectly acceptable to take your time to understand what was done prior to your team before you start adding to the code, tests, or documentation!!

 - Present a list of user stories or features that you targeted for the sprint.
 This can be done by showing your backlog and pointing to the set of cards (or equivalent) that are in progress or recently marked “complete” during this sprint.